-- We work with local farmers and research agencies to investigate alternative farming techniques for cropping and pastures.
+- We have previously worked with local farmers and research agencies to investigate alternative farming techniques for cropping and pastures.
 Read information about stubble management, pasture recovery, herbicide resistance and pest snail management.

 - We have a range of information about grazing including case studies on different techniques including using temporary electric fencing to improve stocking rates.